rkq/docs/java_platform.md

 ### Transports

+Netty comes bundled with a several transports that are ready for use.
+Not all of them support all protocols.
+This means the transport you select needs to be compatible with underlying protocol employed by your application.

 **NIO Nonblocking I/O**

 NIO provides a fully asynchronous implementation of all I/O operations.
 At it's base is the selector approach that has been available in since the NIO subsystem was introduced in JDK 1.4.